MB3hel/CFModpackImporter/README.md

 # CFModpackImporter

 This tool is used to automate downloading of CurseForge mods for a modpack without using CurseForge's API.
-This is acheived by automating download tasks using a browser installed on the system (chrome or firefox).
-You must still download the modpack zipfile manually.
+This is acheived by automating download tasks using a hidden browser window.
+You must still download the modpack zipfile manually from CurseForge's website.

 The modpack zip contains the information needed by this tool to generate a list of mod donwload links.
 These links will then be used to automatically download mods.
-The modpack zip also incldues configs, resource packs, and other things needed by the modpack.
-These, along with downloaded mods, are then zipped into a single file.
-The contents of this resultant zip are able to be added to a modded instance to turn a modded instance into the modpack in question.
+The modpack zip also includes configs, resource packs, and other things needed by the modpack.
+These, along with downloaded mods, are then zipped into a single file (referred to as the generated modpack zip file).

-This tool will download and execute tools from [CFModDownloader](https://github.com/MB3hel/CFModDownloader) when run.
+The contents of this generated modpack zip are able to be added to a modded instance in the launcher of your choice to turn a modded instance into the modpack in question.

 ## Usage